Golf Simulator Projectors

 Laser Projectors for Golf Sims

-Laser projectors use a relatively new technology featuring lasers to create the light rather than a typical mercury based lamp.
-For the vast majority of home simulator installations a lamp based projector will be a great choice.
+Laser projectors use a light source featuring lasers to create the light rather than a typical mercury-based lamp.
+For the vast majority of home simulator installations, a lamp-based projector will be a great choice.
 Most modern lamp projectors feature a very long lamp life so you likely would get thousands of hours of golfing in before needing to replace the lamp.
-A projector using a laser lightsource is worth considering should you be using the projector heavily.
-They are particularly popular in commercial golf simulators and in hospitality venues where the projector will be on all day.
-Laser projectors essentially offer a longer life to the light source and eliminate your down time when a lamp does fail and you don't have a spare one handy for immediate replacement.
-Laser projectors tend to cost a bit more than a lamp based projector so may not be worth while in every set up.
+A projector using a laser light source is worth considering should you be using the projector heavily.
+They are particularly popular in commercial golf simulators and in hospitality venues where the projector will used all day every day.
+Laser projectors offer a longer life to the light source and eliminate your down time when a lamp does fail, and you don't have a spare one handy for immediate replacement.
+Laser projectors tend to cost a more than a lamp-based projector so may not be worthwhile in every installation.

 golf simulator projector at home